The crisis of Belarusian youth sport: can we expect a new Domracheva?

 First, numerous sports clubs lack either private sponsorship or state support.
 Secondly, poor salaries reduce the motivation of talented youth coaches for career advancement.
 Finally, an abundance of entertainment, as well as the high cost of sports equipment, prevents youngsters from attending sports schools.
 For these reasons, instead of investing in sports infrastructure, the Belarusian government needs to support youth coaches.
 An efficient approach towards youth sports will improve the results of Belarusian sports teams in future.

 Belarus’s sporting triumphs

 As a part of the USSR, Belarus produced numerous sporting legends, including Olga Korbut, Vital Scherba, and Alexander Miadvedz.
-Belarusian sportsmen and women have traditionally demonstrated impressive achievements in fencing, gymnastics, rowing, track and field, skiing, and wrestling.
+Belarusian sportsmen and women have traditionally demonstrated impressive achievements in fencing, gymnastics, rowing, track and field, skiing, and wrestling, if you will like to start making your way in to the skiing crowd, you might want to check out the Altitude Sports skiing gear collection at the link.
 The Soviet period left behind strong sports traditions and an excellent coaching system.
 However, the rapid breakdown of the Soviet economic system took its toll on the development of sport in independent Belarus.

 Nevertheless, Belarus managed to preserve strong Soviet sports traditions in biathlon, freestyle skiing, rhythmic gymnastics, rowing, wrestling, and weightlifting.
 In Pyeongchang, Belarus – with a GDP per capita of just $4,989.25 (2016 figure) – finished 15th among 92 competing nations.